Low Back Pain

 Yoga & Yoga Poses

 Regular yoga practise involves lots of stretching and movements that increase mobility and joint ROM and can be very useful.
-Pay particular attention to which exercises you find difficult or uncomfortable as these can serve as a guide to the cause of your low back pain (and others).
+Pay particular attention to which exercises you find difficult or uncomfortable as these can serve as a guide to the cause of (or at least a contributing factor to) your low back pain (and others).
 As an example, I used to find 'down dog' very hard on my shoulders despite training them at least weekly in the gym - the issue was not my strength but my poor range of motion (I'm an office worker).

-If you don't fancy or don't want the expense of the full yoga experience, here's some specific poses you can look up that may provide you some relief;
+If you don't fancy or don't want the expense of the full yoga experience, or don't have the time, here's some specific poses you can look up that may provide you some relief;

 - child's pose